nykimberly/whole-latte-music/README.md

 My goal with Bloc Jams was to incorporate the five user stories designated by Bloc’s Web Developer Bootcamp curriculum.
 In doing so, I sought to improve my overall competency in HTML, CSS, JS, and jQuery.

-## User Stories:
+## User Stories Accomplished

-1. As a user, I want to use the site on mobile.
+1. Use the site on mobile
-2. As a user, I want to play, pause, and index through songs.
+2. Play, pause, and index through songs
-3. As a user, I want to see information about my music, including album title, song title, song length, and artist name.
+3. See information about my music, including album title, song title, song length, and artist name
-4. As a user, I want to navigate through my song’s seek bar.
+4. Navigate through my song’s seek bar
-5. As a user, I want to control the volume of this application.
+5. Control the volume of this application